 Audi A6 saloon - Interior & comfort

-The Audi A6 is best-in-class for comfort, convenience, technology and interior quality
+The Audi A6 comes close to offering best-in-class for comfort, convenience, technology and interior quality

-The previous section highlighted just how smoothly the latest A6 rides, but now we come to how eerily quiet it is inside.
+Our engines, drive & performance section highlighted just how smoothly the latest Audi A6 rides, but now we come to how eerily quiet it is inside.
 This is thanks to careful consideration of where sound insulation is applied and the window glass is now thicker than it used to be, to let less noise through.
 Internal vibrations have been reduced, too, thanks to a stiffened body.
+The plug-in hybrid has a slightly firmer ride than the straight petrol and diesel versions, to compensate for its heavier powertrain – but in EV mode it's even quieter.

 Audi A6 dashboard

-The A6 represents a big step forwards in interior design, technology and connectivity – not just for the A6 itself, but for the executive-car class as a whole.
-However, the full extent of technology on offer depends on how many boxes you tick on the order form.
+The A6 represented a big step forwards in interior design, technology and connectivity – not just for Audi itself, but for the executive-car class as a whole.
+However, the full extent of technology on offer depends on how many boxes you tick on the original order form.

-Audi's 'Virtual Cockpit' configurable instrument cluster is available as part of a Technology Pack.
+Audi's 'Virtual Cockpit' configurable instrument cluster now comes as standard, meaning that every A6 looks cutting-edge inside.
 This presents all the usual driving information on a digital display ahead of you, with the option of showing 3D map data with speed and other information overlaid.
+It launched in the Audi TT almost a decade ago, and is still the best system of its kind on the market.

-Navigation information can also be displayed on the high-definition central display, which measures 10.1 inches across the diagonal, when the MMI Plus navigation option is specified.
+Navigation information can also be displayed on the high-definition central display, which measures 10.1 inches.
 This screen is one of the hallmark features of the car, using gesture-recognition technology to interpret touch inputs and also providing haptic and acoustic feedback when a command is selected.
 There's also voice control, which is said to understand 'human language', so you needn't stick to carefully memorised phrases, unlike previous voice-recognition systems.

 Before you've discovered all its technology, though, the A6 impresses with its sheer feeling of interior quality and design thoughtfulness.
 Touches like the full-width air vents don't just look good, but work very well, too, and what could be a very tech-heavy, intimidating interior is actually low-key and easy to use.
 The materials used are top-drawer, too; you have to look long and hard to find a sharp edge or dubious panel join.

-There are now four trim levels for the A6, called Sport, S line, Black Edition and Vorsprung, all of which are lavishly equipped.
-The standard model comes with an 8.8-inch upper and 8.6-inch lower touchscreen, 18-inch alloy wheels, LED exterior lighting, dual-zone climate control, heated front seats and a rear-view camera.
+There are four trim levels for the A6, called Sport, S line, Black Edition and Vorsprung, now that the Competition trim has been discontinued.
+All are lavishly equipped.
+The standard model comes with the two touchscreens – including Apple CarPlay and Android Auto – plus 18-inch alloy wheels, LED exterior lighting, dual-zone climate control, heated front seats and a rear-view camera.

 With 19-inch wheels, sports suspension and different front and rear bumpers, the S line looks more athletic.
 Inside there are brushed aluminium trim fillets and sports seats upholstered in leather and Alcantara with electric adjustment.
 The headlights are also upgraded to Matrix LEDs that automatically adjust for traffic and road conditions, while the rear lights gain 'dynamic' sweeping indicators.